Byont-Ventures/smart-contract-analysis-tools/DeepDive.md

 ### Satisfiable Modulo Theory (SMT)

+SMT is the backbone of software analysis.
+This is due the fact that it can determine if a set on requirements and assertions can have a **satisfiable** assignment.
+Meaning that it can checks if a certain combination of assignments for variables can lead to the violation of requirements.

 In short, SMT allows us to define a set of constraints and determine if it can be true or not (satisfiability).
-The SMT solver which is used in most formal verification tools for the EVM is [z3](https://github.com/Z3Prover/z3).
-Note that z3 is more than only a SMT solver (see the [manual](https://microsoft.github.io/z3guide/)).
+The SMT solver which is used in most formal verification tools is [z3](https://github.com/Z3Prover/z3).

-SMT is used by almost all verification tools.

 #### Example